Conformative Filtering for Implicit Feedback Data: Conformative Filtering

-A natural way to characterize a user group is to aggregate past behaviors of the group members.
+A natural way to characterize the preferences of a user group for items is to aggregate past behaviors of the group members.
 The issue is somewhat complex for us because our user groups are soft clusters.
-Let $\mathbb{I}(i|u, {\cal D})$ be the indicator function which takes value 1 if user $u$ has consumed item $i$ before, according to the dataset ${\cal D}$, and 0 otherwise.
-We determine the preference of a taste group $G_k$ (i.e., $Z_{lk}=s1$) on an item $i$ as follows:
+Let $\mathbb{I}(i|u, {\mathcal D})$ be the indicator function which takes value 1 if user $u$ has consumed item $i$ before, and 0 otherwise.
+We determine the preference of a taste group $G_k$ (i.e., $Z_{lk}=s_1$) for an item $i$ using the {\em relative frequency that the item was consumed by users in the group}, i.e.:

-where $P(Z_{lK}=s1|u, m)$ is the probability of user $u$ being in the soft cluster $Z_{lk}=s1$ according to the model $m$, and the summations are over all users.
+where $P(G_k|u, m)$ is the probability of user $u$ belonging to group $G_k$, and the summations are over all the users who consumed item $i$ before.

-Note that $p(i|G_k, {\cal D})=0$ if no users in $G_k$ have consumed the item $i$ before.
+Note that $\phi(i|G_k, {\mathcal D})=0$ if no users in $G_k$ have consumed the item $i$ before.
 In other words, we assume that a group is not interested in an item if none of the group members have consumed the item before.
-There is a risk of treating an item as a negative example because none of the group members have seen it.
-We argue that the probability of this happening is low when the group is large.

-\begin{theo} Let there be $m$ people in a group and $N$ items in total.
-Suppose each person picks $n$ items with replacement randomly and independently.
-Let $X$ be the total number of different items picked.
-For any two numbers $q, p \in [0, 1]$, we have